techiescamp/pomodoro-microservice/pomodoro-app/README.md

 # Frontend Docker Setup

-This repository provides instructions to build and run the frontend application as a Docker container, leveraging environment variables for configuration.
+This repository provides instructions to build and run the frontend application as a Docker container, using environment variables for configuration.

 ---